BLASTing Illumina reads in FASTQ format

 - If results are found, they are likely to include a lot of redundancy (many similar reads obtaining high scores).
 This makes interpretation difficult.

 - Having a particularly large set of redundant sequences to search through also reduces BLAST’s ability to identify sequence similarities.
 This is because BLAST’s detection power depends on the size of the query and database.
-Indeed, the e-value of a particular alignment is lower if your database or search are larger (E-value is grossly equivalent to “the number of times I would find this match by chance if the database were made up of random nucleotides” - but see here for a detailed explanation of Evalue).
+Indeed, the E-value of a particular alignment is lower if your database or search are larger (E-value is grossly equivalent to “the number of times I would find this match by chance if the database were made up of random nucleotides” - but see here for a detailed explanation of E-value).

 Most of the time if you want to BLAST a FASTQ file, you’re probably not using the best approach